 - Gas Tungsten Arc Welding (GTAW)

-All these arc robotic welding systems comprise a robot, welding torch, gun cable assembly, wire feeder, and power and gas sources.
+All these arc welding robots systems comprise a robot, welding torch, gun cable assembly, wire feeder, and power and gas sources.

 Usually, the welding torch is attached to the robot wrist with an intervening collision sensor or break-away coupling.
 Internal robot software allows for control over welding arc voltage and wire feed speed.
 Other signals are transferred from the robot to the power source to turn on the arc shielding system, start the welding process and control manual wire feed forwards and in reverse.
 Signals are sent from the power source to the robot after the arc is established so that the robot can move along the weld path.
 All of the above systems require repeatable placement of the weld joint relative to the filler wire.
 For quality welding, actual maximum deviation tolerable depends on the process, part thickness, welding position and joint geometry.
 Where the total deviation is outside the repeatable range, additional systems are used to shift the robot program enabling maintenance of a quality weld.
 These include: